norrishd/TwitterAnalysis/README.md

 # TwitterAnalysis
 David Norrish Nov 2017

+Work still very much in progress!
+Please check back in a couple of weeks for a far more complete thing.

-Python scripts for scraping the Twitter API and carrying out network and sentiment analysis.
+Python scripts for scraping Twitter and carrying out network and sentiment analysis.
+Uses the Python Twitter Tools package to hit Twitter's API - https://pypi.python.org/pypi/twitter

 ## Getting Tweet data
 Two options are provided for obtaining Tweet data: